jgrams/keith/content/reports/2021-05-14-auqa-rave/index.md

 ---
 overrideDate: 2021-05-05T07:00:00.000Z
 title: Auqa rave!!
-totd: "Totd: Someone behind us ate alot of a weird fungi and kept asking us if we were real.
+totd: "Someone behind us ate alot of a weird fungi and kept asking us if we were real.
 Am I real??
 Yes Keith/little spoon you are real."
 miles: 532.9
 breakfast: B oatmeal a PCT breakfast staple